 So far we’ve built a set of pipelines that produce our report without taking into account any historical data.
 Historical information, however, can contribute a tremendous value to the business, as it allows us to draw patterns over time.

 A commonly followed pattern in the data warehouse space has been called “Slowly changing dimensions”.
 It allows us to store and manage both current and historical data over time directly within our tables.
 This used to be very difficult to do in a traditional Data Lake due to the lack of table merge and updates.
-However, Delta makes it possible.
+However, Delta Lake makes it possible.

 There are three most popular types of SCD: